illuzen/davinci_wifisd/README.md

 This is set of scripts that enables one to print .stl files on a davinci 1.0 3d printer without using xyz's shitty closed-source software.

+Shout-outs and snuggles to Pablo at Haxit and Mark Fuller, whose work made this possible.

+And thanks to xyzprinting for making an awesome piece of hardware :D

 Prerequisites: